-- CA and MA: In each case, the HCUP Partner provided a source file that contained only ED treat-and-release records.
-Because the data source provided a dedicated ED file, all of the SEDD records were considered to be ED records, even though information was not available to determine if HCUP criteria were met. - DC: The HCUP Partner provided a large outpatient database that combined records for ED services with records for other outpatient visits, such as ambulatory surgery.
-Each record contained a Partner-defined indicator of the type of outpatient service.
-Outpatient records with an outpatient type of service value of 1 (ED) and 2 (Fast Track ED) were considered to be ED records, even though information was not available on the record to determine if the HCUP criteria were met.
+Two of the 35 Partner organizations (CA and MA) provided a source file that contained only ED treat-and-release records.
+Because the data source provided a dedicated outpatient ED file, all of the SEDD records were considered to be ED records, even though information was not available to determine if HCUP criteria were met.